ObolNetwork/kurtosis-charon/README.md

 make geth-prysm
 ```

+> Note: this command often fails if you have leftovers from the previous run.
+In that case, run `make clean` and try again.

 After executing this, in docker you will see bunch of containers running (assuming Teku is chosen):
 * EL containers: el-1-geth-teku...el-3-geth-teku
 * CL containers: cl-1-teku-geth...cl-3-teku-geth